World Wide Newburgh Project

 1605 Thomas Howard 3rd Viscount Bindon imparks an additional 1,000 acres around the Newburgh’s

-medieval deer park creating LULWORTH PARK and begins planning a hunting lodge to attract the king to Dorset.
+original medieval deer park creating LULWORTH PARK and begins planning a hunting lodge to attract the king to Dorset.
 He is encouraged by Robert Cecil, earl of Salisbury to begin this project.
 Hunting lodges were fashionable during this period.

 1609 Hunting lodge is commissioned and building begins.